Imaikkaa Nodigal: Development

 In mid-2016, R. Ajay Gnanamuthu, who had previously made the successful horror film Demonte Colony agreed to work on a new film starring Atharvaa in the lead role.
 Initially reported to be a romantic thriller, it was revealed that the film was initially supposed to be made as the director's debut was delayed due to unforeseen circumstances.
 Thereafter, Jayakumar of Cameo Films agreed to finance the venture and revealed that the shoot would begin during September 2016.
 For the technical crew, R. D. Rajasekhar was selected as the cameraman, Selvakumar as the art director, Pattukottai Prabhakar as the dialogue writer and Poorthi Pravin as the costume designer.
 Only Bhuvan Srinivasan was retained as the film editor, continuing his association with the director.
 Meanwhile, Hiphop Tamizha was selected to be the music composer, while the film was titled as Imaikka Nodigal during September 2016.

 Casting

 The team signed actress Nayanthara to play the main female lead role in this project, as Gnanamuthu was looking for a "strong female protagonist", and after hearing the script, the actress immediately agreed to be a part of the venture.
-For a further role, the team were on the lookout for a "pan-Indian actor" considering Prabhu Deva, Gautham Vasudev Menon, and Anurag Kashyap for the character, and Kashyap was signed to do antagonist's role.
-The voice for Kashyap was dubbed by director Magizh Thirumeni.
-Raashii Khanna also signed on to portray another character in the film, and it marking her debut in Tamil cinema, appearing as Atharvaa's love interest, and it had been confirmed that Vijay Sethupathi would be seen playing 15-minute cameo role as Nayanthara's husband.
+For a further role, the team were on the lookout for a "pan-Indian actor" considering Prabhu Deva, Gautham Vasudev Menon or Anurag Kashyap for the character, and Kashyap was signed to do the antagonist's role.
+The voice for Kashyap was dubbed by Magizh Thirumeni.
+Raashii Khanna also signed on to portray another character in the film, and it marked her debut in Tamil cinema, appearing as Atharvaa's love interest.
+Vijay Sethupathi would be seen playing 15-minute role as Nayanthara's husband.
 Actor Kottachi's daughter, Manasvi, was cast as Nayanthara's daughter.